RESEARCH

 Research Interests

-• I am a theoretical astrophysicist with particular interests in astrophysical fluid dynamics,
+• I am an astrophysicist with particular interests in astrophysical fluid dynamics, plasma astrophysics and relativistic astrophysics.

 • Many of my efforts involve producing analytical and numerical models of radio galaxies, astrophysical jets, quasars and blazars.